cmpe130weifeng/cmpe297_vertexAi/README.md

 </br>

 </br>
 I use Vertex Ai as the platform for this exercise.
 Vertex AI Pipeline is a product to run pipeline serverless.
 We use the pipeline toolkit, Kubeflow.
 Kubeflow is a machine learning toolkit.
 We build components(a component = a specific task; in the basic sample i provided, component just a function/method; but in the full demo, a component can be a whole meachine learning proecess, it can be a data preprocessing, a modeling, a training process, or others).
 We put all components into pipeline, and then run our pipeline using compiler.
 After you ran, you would get a output file (Json file).
-That Json file is like the "zip" file of our pipeline, it contains our components' "soul".
+The Json file is like the "zip" file of our pipeline, it contains our components' "soul".
+We use the Json file as pipeline for Vertex Ai, it automatically does everything for endtoend.
+Pipeline is like a blackbox, you has no idea what it does inside, but it does everthing for you.
+You only need to take care of is your inputs and outputs.
 </br>
 </br>
 Basic demo: https://youtu.be/skvLKqEiGvg </br>